Rufino Santos: Ordination and priesthood

+Auxiliary bishop of Manila

+On August 19, 1947, Santos was appointed auxiliary bishop of the Archdiocese of Manila and titular bishop of Barca, in which he was ordained on October 24 of the same year.
+From 1950 to 1953, he served as the apostolic administrator of the Diocese of Lipa and of the Prelature of Infanta, pending the appointment of their new respective bishops.
+On December 21, 1950, Santos was appointed as the Archdiocese of Manila Military Ordinary.

 Archbishop of Manila

 In 1953, Santos was appointed Archbishop of Manila on February 10 and was installed on March 25 of the same year.
 Pope John XXIII made him a cardinal on March 28, 1960.
 He was the first native Filipino to become a cardinal.
 Santos paved the way for the founding of Catholic Charities (eventually known as Caritas Manila) and the reconstruction of St. Paul Hospital (now the Cardinal Santos Medical Center), which was established by the Maryknoll Sisters but was damaged by American bombardment during the Second World War.
 Santos also re-instituted the Philippine Trust Company and the Catholic Travel Office.

 During his years in Manila, he rebuilt the Manila Cathedral, which had been destroyed by Allied bombardment during the 1945 Liberation of Manila.
 It was dedicated on December 10, 1958.

 Being the Metropolitan Archbishop of Manila, he was one of the 49 bishops and archbishops from the Philippines to attend the Second Vatican Council, thus making him a Council Father.
 He was a member of the conservative-wing of the Council known as the Coetus Internationalis Patrum, and greatly contributed in the drafting of documents about the Blessed Virgin Mary in the field of Mariology.

 He hosted the visit of Pope Paul VI to the Philippines to attend the Asian Bishops' Meeting.
 Santos served as Archbishop of Manila from 1953 to 1973.

-Santos established the church-run Radio Veritas and built important structures including the Our Lady of Guadalupe Minor Seminary along EDSA in Makati City; the Pius XII Catholic Center in Paco, Manila; and Villa San Miguel, the archbishop's palace in Mandaluyong.
+Santos established the church-run Radio Veritas and built important structures including the Our Lady of Guadalupe Minor Seminary in Makati; the Pius XII Catholic Center in Paco, Manila; and Villa San Miguel, the archbishop's palace in Mandaluyong.

+Cardinal Rufino Santos also founded the Pontificio Collegio Filippino, a college for diocesan priests from the Philippines studying at pontifical universities in Rome, Italy which was formally established as an institution with pontifical rights by Pope John XXIII on June 29, 1961, through the papal bull Sancta Mater Ecclesia.

+Death

 Rosales said that Santos was a diabetic and that he suffered from a malignant brain tumor.

 He died in Manila on September 3, 1973, eight days after his 65th birthday.
 Following his death, a diplomatic report from the United States Embassy in Manila assessed his activities:

 Santos' opposition to "Social Action" programs, which he frequently expressed in heavy-handed fashion, did much to perpetuate the Catholic Church's image as a conservative organization, allied with the country's economic and social elite.